-Preheat oven to 375 degrees F. Line a 15x10x1-inch baking pan with foil, extending foil about 1 inch over edges of pan.
+Preheat oven to 375°F. Line a 15x10x1-inch baking pan with foil, extending foil about 1 inch over edges of pan.
 Grease and lightly flour foil; set pan aside.

-- Preheat oven to 350 degrees F. Bake souffle roll, covered with the foil, about 45 minutes or until heated through.
+Preheat oven to 350°F. Bake soufflé roll, covered with the foil, about 45 minutes or until heated through.
 Meanwhile, shake sauce; transfer to a medium saucepan.
 Cook and stir over medium heat until thickened and bubbly.
 Cook and stir for 2 minutes more.

 To serve, uncover soufflé roll.
 Use the foil to lift soufflé roll from pan.
 Using two large spatulas, transfer soufflé roll to a warm serving platter (or use foil to roll soufflé onto platter).
 If desired, spoon a little sauce over soufflé roll.
 Slice with a serrated knife and serve with the remaining sauce.
 If desired, garnish with snipped parsley.

 In a blender or food processor combine fresh parsley sprigs, shallots and basil.
 Cover and blend or process until finely chopped.
 Add whipping cream, cornstarch, Dijon-style mustard, and salt.
 Cover and blend or process for 10 to 20 seconds or until mixture is slightly thickened.
 (Be careful not to over blend or you will end up with butter.)
 Transfer mixture to a screw-top jar.